 I think they do.
 The curriculum is pretty much the same, where you get exposure to a lot of disciplines.
 It teaches you how to look at all issues and bring that to the table to come up with a plan for being a forest manager—not being a hydrologist or a logger or a firefighter or another subset of forestry.
 But I think with NAU’s curriculum you get exposure to all those, and then you have a much broader understanding so you’re able to look at things as a whole rather than a specific issue within a management process.

-How did NAU help you reach your aspirations?
+How did NAU help you reach your goals?

 It’s definitely the case, especially with my master’s program, that I benefited from NAU’s commitment to Native American students.
 I came back to NAU in 1990, and at that time there was a Native American forestry program within the School of Forestry.
 They provided me some financial support for my graduate studies for two and a half years.
 That definitely made it possible financially for me to be able to come back and earn a graduate degree in forestry.
 I was one of the very first graduate students that was able to take part in that program.

 My position right now is within the Ecological Restoration Institute, which is a sub-unit within the School of Forestry.
-My boss, Wally Covington, who was executive director of the Ecological Restoration Institute [before retiring in January 2020], had a plan to resurrect the Native American forestry program—but within the Ecological Restoration Institute, not as a program within the School of Forestry.
+My boss, Wally Covington, who was executive director of the ERI [before retiring in January 2020], had a plan to resurrect the Native American forestry program—but within the ERI, not as a program within the School of Forestry.
 There is a very close relationship between ERI and the School of Forestry.